cirosantilli/markdown-style-guide/index.md

         # header

-- the other letters have the same case they would have in the middle of a sentence.
+-   The other letters have the same case they would have in the middle of a sentence.

     Good: